open-source-tabletop/cadence/core-rules/core-rules.md

 ### Missions

-When you play a game of Cadence you always select a mission to play.
-A mission is a set of rules that dictates how to set up the battlefield and what objectives players must achieve to win. **Victory Points** are awarded to players throughout the game based on the mission objectives.
+A mission is a set of rules that dictates how to set up your battlefield and what objectives players must achieve to win. **Victory Points** are usually awarded to players throughout the game based on the mission objectives.
 The player with the most Victory Points at the end of the game is declared the winner.

 #### Objective Markers

-Objectives Markers represent key points on the battlefield, such as resources to be collected, intel to be gathered, or zones to be controlled.
+Objective Markers represent key points on the battlefield, such as resources to be collected, intel to be gathered, or zones to be controlled.
 An objective marker is typically a **40mm token** or appropriate miniature.
 Objectives come in 3 basic types, each of which can **first be secured**, or controlled by a unit, and then **scored when they award points** according to a mission.
 Additional types may be specified by a game module.

 To secure an Objective Marker, a unit must use the "Secure" action when it is within **1 inch of the marker** and no enemy units are within 3 inches of it or the securing unit.
 The unit must make a successful Secure Roll, rolling a d6 and scoring **3 or higher** to secure an objective.